Act I · The Grove

 Astarion steps out of his tent and sniffs the air.
 Something happens with his face that I can't quite register.
 He pulls his lips in, as if holding back a laugh.
 "I think I'm going to go for a walk."

 "Do you want me to save you a portion?"
-Gale says, thoughtfully.
+Gale gestures at the pot with the cook spoon.

-"No no. I ate at the Hollow.
+"No, no. I ate at the hollow.
 Full of gruel.
 You enjoy."
-He says, bowing his head diplomatically.
-His shoulders twitch and he gives a light snort before briskly walking away.
+He says, bowing his head and briskly shuffling away.
+His shoulders twitch and I hear a snort escape him.

 "Strange man."
 Gale mutters before passing out bowls to Shadowheart and I before taking one for himself.